Richard Simmons' Manager: Return to the Spotlight Is 'Possible'

 Is Richard Simmons preparing for a comeback?
-The reclusive fitness mogul recently signed a business deal for licensing, merchandising, endorsement opportunities — and Simmons' manager isn't ruling out the possibility of a return to the spotlight.
+The reclusive fitness mogul recently signed a business deal for licensing, merchandising and endorsement opportunities — and Simmons’ manager isn’t ruling out the possibility of a return to the spotlight.

 License Global magazine reported that Prominent Brand + Talent, a management company cofounded by Simmons’ longtime manager Michael Catalano, has secured the rights to represent Simmons, 68, and plans to release a collection of products inspired by the fitness icon.